c4arl0s/7RewritingHistory/README.md

 The above listing reflects our last few actions.
 For example, the current HEAD, denoted by HEAD@{0}, resulted from reseting HEAD to HEAD~1.
 Four actions ago, the yellow page was applied during our rebase, as shown in HEAD@{3}.

-The **reflog** is a **chronological** listing of our history, without regard for the repository's branch structure.
-This lets us find **dangling commits** that would otherwise be lost from the project history.
+The reflog is a chronological listing of our history, without regard for the repository's branch structure.
+This lets us find dangling commits that would otherwise be lost from the project history.

 # 	* [Revive the Lost Commit](https://github.com/c4arl0s/7RewritingHistoryRysGitTutorial#7-rewriting-history-rys-git-tutorial---content)

-At the beginning of each **reflog** entry, you will find a commit ID representing, the HEAD~ after that action.
-Check out the commit at **HEAD@{2}**, which should be where the rebase added the green page (change the ID below to the ID from your reflog)
+At the beginning of each reflog entry, you will find a commit ID representing, the HEAD~ after that action.
+Check out the commit at HEAD@{2}, which should be where the rebase added the green page (change the ID below to the ID from your reflog)

 ```console
 $ git checkout d417237